-Caltrain electrification is a key component of the Caltrain Modernization (CalMod) Program and will electrify the corridor from San Francisco’s 4th and King Caltrain Station to the Tamien Caltrain Station.
-Electrification improvements include converting diesel-hauled trains to electric trains, increase service to six trains per peak hour per direction, and maintain operating speed up to 79 mph.
+Caltrain Electrification is a key component of the Caltrain Modernization (CalMod) Program and will electrify the corridor from San Francisco’s 4th and King Caltrain Station to the Tamien Caltrain Station.
+Electrification improvements include converting diesel-hauled trains to electric trains, increasing service to six trains per peak hour per direction, and maintaining operating speed up to 79 mph.

 Upcoming Community Meetings

 The Peninsula Corridor Joint Powers Board, which owns and operates Caltrain, meets the first Thursday of every month at 9:00 a.m. unless otherwise indicated.9:00 am - 11:00 am

 1250 San Carlos Avenue

 The Local Policy Maker Group (LPMG) meets every month on the fourth Thursday at 5:30 p.m. in the Edward J. Bacciocco Auditorium located on the second floor at SamTrans Administrative Offices.5:30 pm - 7:30 pm

 SamTrans Administrative Offices